 “We learned that while a developmental gene (WntA) can have a broad role in the evolution of most butterfly wing color patterns, its precise use to color a butterfly’s wing is not completely predictable,” said Riccardo Papa, co-author, and professor at the University of Puerto Rico.
 “Distinct species with identical wing-color patterns, such as co-mimetic butterflies, can evolve using different molecular strategies.
 Imagine the same notes played on different instruments!”

 “Some people say that Panama was an indigenous word meaning abundance of butterflies,” said Owen McMillan, staff scientist and head of the ecological genomics lab at STRI.
 “The Smithsonian labs in Gamboa are certainly one of the best places in the world to understand how butterflies evolve, and we hope that inspired researchers will join us here as we continue to ask questions about these incredibly beautiful creatures.”

-Twenty-five authors from the Smithsonian Tropical Research Institute, the University of Oxford, George Washington University, Mississippi State University, University of Cambridge, University of Puerto Rico, Universidade Estadual de Campinas, Universidad del Rosario, University of Chicago and North Carolina State University contributed to this study.
+Twenty-five authors from the Smithsonian Tropical Research Institute, the University of Oxford, George Washington University, Mississippi State University, the University of Cambridge, the University of Puerto Rico, Universidade Estadual de Campinas, Universidad del Rosario, University of Chicago, and North Carolina State University contributed to this study.

 The Smithsonian Tropical Research Institute, headquartered in Panama City, Panama, is a unit of the Smithsonian Institution.
 The institute furthers the understanding of tropical biodiversity and its importance to human welfare, trains students to conduct research in the tropics, and promotes conservation by increasing public awareness of the beauty and importance of tropical ecosystems.